-Finding a new home can be difficult.
-The process can be emotional.
+Finding a new home can be difficult and emotional experience.
 After all, this is a major life decision.
-This why it is so important that you partner with a licensed, experienced real estate agent like us.
+This why it is so important that you partner with a licensed, experienced real estate agent like Ken Richter.
 Ken has been working in this industry for over 30 years and understands everything that needs to go into making this major decision.
 He will always be looking out for your best interests and will make sure you are informed and protected throughout the entire process.
 Call him today at 403.630.6363 to discuss your real estate needs!

 - What features of a home were on my 'need' list?
 Which home has more of those checked off?
 Does one home have some things on my "wants" list, but few "needs?"